 Washington, DC: June 4–15, 2018 (2 weeks)

 Monterey: January 7–25, 2019 (3 weeks)

-Current students, professionals, and career changers should apply by March 1 (priority) or April 20 (extended from April 1) for May/June programs and September 1 (priority) or October 31 for January programs.
-For more information, contact us at firstname.lastname@example.org.
+Current students, professionals, and career changers can apply on a rolling basis space permitting for our Monterey program in May and DC program in June or October 31 for January programs.
+For more information, contact us at email@example.com.

 The curriculum encourages learning in a highly interactive, participatory, and student-centered community, and includes two intensive modules:

 Learn to design and assess projects that foster sustainable development.
 Simulations and case study exercises familiarize students with project development approaches widely used in bilateral and multinational organizations including USAID, the World Bank, and UNDP.

 Social Entrepreneurship and Strategic Partnering